j4shu/mention.nvim/README.md

   -- Module mappings.
 Use `''` (empty string) to disable one. mappings = {
-    -- Append a mention for the current file (Normal) or the selected line -- range (Visual) to the end of the mention buffer.
-You stay where you are. append = '',
+    -- Append a mention for the current file (Normal) or the selected line -- range (Visual) to the end of the mention buffer. append = '',

-    -- Open the mention buffer in a centered float, or close it if open.
-It -- also closes on the close key or when focus leaves it; edit it like any -- buffer.
-    toggle = '',
+    -- Open the mention buffer in a centered float, or close it if open. toggle = '',

-    -- Close the float (buffer-local in the mention buffer;
+    -- Close the float (buffer-local)
-    -- the default `q` sacrifices macro recording there) close = 'q',
+    close = 'q',
   },